 1. Prebiotics and Probiotics

 Prebiotics are a type of fiber that are found in foods like artichokes, onions and garlic and help to breed good bacteria in your gut.
-Make sure to eat a diet rich in these foods, or take a fiber supplement like True Balance Lean Fiber.
+Make sure to eat a diet rich in these foods, or take a fiber or prebiotic supplement.
 Additionally, Probiotics are an important part of this process because they are the good bacteria that you want to maintain in your stomach.
 Eating probiotic-rich, fermented foods in your diet like sauerkraut, yogurt, kefir and kombucha will help you retain health-enhancing probiotic bacteria, or you can incorporate a probiotic supplement into your routine for optimum probiotics.

 2. Reduce consumption of sugars and carbs